Skip to content

 @import "./my_theme.tailwindv4.css";

-Step 2 — v4 prefixes every token with its variable namespace (--color-*), so utilities all start with bg-color- / text-color- / border-color-:
+Step 2 — v4 emits each token under Tailwind's --color-* namespace (the Systema color path segment is folded into that namespace), so utilities all start with bg-color- / text-color- / border-color-:

 text

-Step 3 — same card example, just with the v4 prefix.
+Step 3 — same card example, just with the v4 color- prefix.
 Structure is identical:

 jsx